hawkinsw/medava/README.md

 ## Medava

 Java is an amazing language.
 The original designers, James Gosling, Bill Joy and Guy Steele, described it as, "... a general-purpose concurrent class-based object-oriented programming language" (sic).
 By now, as programming-language enthusiasts, you should recognize those words.
-In particular, we are focused here on the fact that they describe Java as as class-based (ie, *not* prototypal), object-oriented programming language.
+In particular, we are focused here on the fact that they describe Java as a class-based (ie, *not* prototypal), object-oriented programming language.
 By virtue of its support for OOP and the criteria we set for such a language to be considered such a language, we can assume that Java supports

 1. The *abstraction* of abstract data types (ADTs),
 2. Inheritance